 Can I Take My Marijuana or CBD Vape To Cuba?

-I’ve covered this question in an article dedicated to vapes in Cuba that you can read here.
+I’ve covered this question in an article dedicated to vapes in Cuba.
 But to restate the answer on this page, no you cannot take marijuana or CBD vapes to Cuba.
+But regular nicotine vapes are legal.

 Marijauana and all byproducts like CBD and THC are highly illegal in Cuba.
-Cuba does not recognise prescriptions for medicinal marijuana and you could face sever punishment if you try to import a marijuana, CBD or THC vape.
+Cuba does not recognise prescriptions for medicinal marijuana and you could face sever punishment, if you try to import a marijuana, CBD or THC vapes.

 Where Can I Get More Information About Cuba?